 The high fibre content in brown rice is responsible for its low glycemic index.
 This means it is able to regulate blood sugar levels and aid in the maintenance of steady energy levels all day.
 Brown rice is, therefore, a reliable source of a natural boost in energy.

-Simply swap out your white rice for brown rice in your favourite dishes.
+Simply swap out your white rice for brown rice in your favorite dishes.

 7 – Apples